-- Note: To include external libraries, so they can be used in Interstage BPM Agents, copy your external classes or JARs to a directory as specified in Configuring Java Actions, Agents and JavaScripts for External Applications on page 96. - If you are using Agents in a cluster installation, configure your Agents on each cluster node.
+Note: • To include external libraries, so they can be used in Interstage BPM Agents, copy your external classes or JARs to a directory as specified in Configuring Java Actions, Agents and JavaScripts for External Applications on page 99.

+• If you are using Agents in a cluster setup, configure your Agents on each cluster node.
 The Agent's configuration must be identical on all cluster nodes.

-6.17.1 Agents Overview
+6.18.1 Agents Overview